Funded 3-year-old and 4-year-old Kindergarten Programs

 Next, you’ll find information about the kindergarten program here at Choklits Surrey Hills, Croydon and Ringwood.
 Even if you don’t intend to enrol your child at Choklits this section will give you lots of hints on what to look for when looking elsewhere.

 Our program at Choklits continues to evolve so we update this page regularly and in line with our own additions to the program and government initiatives.
-Our Kindergarten Handbook is downloadable from the page and contains further information including the Free Kinder program.

 Kindergarten FAQs…

-What is kindergarten?
+What is Kindergarten?

 Kindergarten is a program for young children for the 2 years before they start school, delivered by a qualified early childhood teacher.
-The two offical names are 3-year-old kindergarten and 4-year-old kindergarten, but often referred to as preschool.
+The two offical names are 3-year-old Kindergarten and 4-year-old Kindergarten, but often referred to as preschool.

 Funded Victorian Kindergarten programs are based on the EYLF (Early Years Learning Framework), the VEYLDF (Victorian Early Years Learning Development Framework) and play-based learning.

-Who can attend kindergarten?
+Who can attend Kindergarten?

 How old does my child need to be?

-Children usually attend 4-year-old kindergarten in the year before they start school.
+Children usually attend 4-year-old Kindergarten in the year before they start school.

 To begin school, your child must turn 5 by April 30th in their first year.
 And, they must be enroled at school by the time they turn 6 unless an exemption applies.
 Therefore, if your child’s birthday is on or before April 30th, you have the option to enrol them to start school in the year they turn 5 or the year they turn 6.
-As children learn differently and at different speeds, each child’s situation should be considered individually, usually in consolation with their 4-year-old-kindergarten teacher.
+As children learn differently and at different speeds, each child’s situation should be considered individually, usually in consultation with their 4-year-old-kindergarten teacher.
 Some children do attend 4-year-old kindergarten twice.

 Children usually attend 3-year-old kindergarten in the year before they attend 4-year-old kindergarten.

-Subject to some factors including available places, early learning and child care centre’s allow children who turn 3 by April 30th (and 4 by April 30th) to start with their respective kindergarten friends at the beginning of the year.
+Subject to some factors including available places, early learning and child care service’s allow children who turn 3 by April 30th (and 4 by April 30th) to start with their respective kindergarten friends at the beginning of the year.
 Sessional kindergartens normally require children to turn 3 before starting 3-year-old kindergarten (and 4 before starting 4-year-old kindergarten) so depending on age they won’t be eligible for the full year.

 After the basics are met, however, there are big differences.